These are the best pre-Black Friday deals on AirPods right now

 The AirPods Pro briefly dropped as low as $190 during Prime Day sales at Woot, but that instantly sold out.
 Woot is now selling Apple's top-of-the-line noise-canceling true wireless earbuds for $195, and the discounter has kept inventory up for several days.
 Meanwhile, the Amazon price has returned to $219, but we'd expect it to drop back to $199 later in the season.

 The standard AirPods with the wired charging case dropped as low as $115 during Prime Day, and they're back to $129 on Amazon.
-But we know this model will be selling for $99 -- its lowest price ever -- at Walmart on Nov.
-4, so you should absolutely wait until then to buy these.
+But now they've hit $100 at Best Buy and (with membership) Costco, and later on Nov.
+4 they're slated to drop to $99 at Walmart, too.
+Read our AirPods review.

 Personally, I would either get the cheaper AirPods or the AirPods Pro.
 But if you're really a zealot for wireless charging, know that you can get the standard AirPods with a wireless charging case for $160, which is a $39 savings versus the Apple Store price.